XuehaiPan/Dev-Setup/README.md

 source ~/upgrade_packages.sh; upgrade_conda
 ```

-If you are using Linux, each function in `upgrade_packages.sh` has a copy in `$HOME/.dotfiles/utilities.sh` which will be sourced automatically when the shell starts up.
+Each function in `upgrade_packages.sh` has a copy in `$HOME/.dotfiles/utilities.sh` which will be sourced automatically when the shell starts up.

 ### Font Settings